-The BRI-ST8 Card has three sets of jumpers (JPx01, JPx02, and JPx04) for each of its eight BRI ports.
+The BRI-ST8 Card has three sets of jumpers (JPx01, JPx02, and JPx04) (JPX03 has no jumpers) for each of its eight BRI ports.
 In these numbers, the "x" indicates card port numbers 1 through 8.
 You must set these jumpers before using the BRI-ST8 Card.
-The jumpers are shown in Figure 7-6.
+The jumpers are shown in Figure 5-6.

-Transmit termination is fixed at 100 ohms.
-Jumpers JPx02 are installed as the default to apply a 100-ohm receive termination.
+Receive termination is fixed at 100 ohms.
+Jumpers JPx02 are installed as the default to apply a 100-ohm transmit termination, or the jumper can be removed to provide no termination.
 The actual network design determines the setting of these terminations.